Lucas-Bussinger/CS50AI-TikTakToe/README.md

 This project served as a fun way to implement the MIN-MAX algorithm learnt at the CS50AI.

-It uses the algorithm to play a TiK Tak Toe game against the user. with this algorithm the USER CANNOT WIN, but the game can end up in a tie.
+It uses the algorithm to play a TiK Tak Toe game against the user.
+With this algorithm the USER CANNOT WIN, but the game can end up in a tie.

 ## Other uses for the MIN-MAX algorithm: